AtharvanDogra/deception_legislation/README.md

 ## Acknowledgments

 Partially supported by compute credits from OpenAI, detailed in the paper; thanks to human evaluators and prior datasets used to build LobbyLens.
+This uses the open-source [guidance framework](https://github.com/guidance-ai/guidance) for their simpler inference structures.